armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-6.md

 ---

-### Fixes
+## Fixes

-* Issue in which non namespaced resources had "default" instead of an empty one, this was preventing operations on them or related to those kinds such as deploying "CustomResources".
+* Fixed an issue where non-namespaced resources had `default` instead of an empty one.
+This prevented operations on them or related to those kinds, such as deploying `CustomResources`.